Discrimination of quantum states under locality constraints in the many-copy setting: Introduction

-Here and subsequently, we put a superscript X on $P_\text{e}$ and $\xi$ to highlight the class X of measurements allowed.
-Particularly intriguing examples arising in the context of data hiding \cite{TDL01, DLT02, WM08, MWW09, LW13, LPW18} are that the underlying states are orthogonal, i.e. $\Tr\left[ \rho_0 \rho_1 \right] = 0$.
-This implies that $\xi_\text{C}^\text{ALL}(\rho_0,\rho_1) = \infty$.
-However, whether $\xi_\text{C}^\text{LOCC}(\rho_0,\rho_1)$ is finite or not for a given pair of orthogonal states has remained open since the early days of quantum information theory.
-At least, we know it is nonzero, which can be achieved through local tomography and then using the classical Chernoff bound.
-On the other hand, it is unknown if the definition of the Chernoff exponent with respect to a class $\text{X}\in\{\text{LOCC},\text{SEP},\text{PPT}\}$ is faithful in the sense that the sequence $\left( - \frac1n \log P_\text{e}^\text{X} (\rho_0^{\otimes n}, \rho_1^{\otimes n}; p ) \right)_n$ diverges if and only if $P_\text{e}^\text{X} (\rho_0^{\otimes n}, \rho_1^{\otimes n}; p ) = 0$ for some finite $n$; cf. \cite{YZ17}.
+Here and subsequently, we put a superscript `X' on $P_\text{e}$ and the Chernoff exponent to highlight the class X measurements allowed.
+Particularly intriguing examples arise in the context of data hiding \cite{TDL01, DLT02, WM08, MWW09, LW13, LPW18} where the underlying states are orthogonal, i.e., $\Tr\left[ \rho_0 \rho_1 \right] = 0$.
+This result implies that $\mathrm{Chernoff}^\text{ALL}(\rho_0,\rho_1) = \infty$.
+However, for a given pair of orthogonal states with entanglement, the problem of whether $\mathrm{Chernoff}^\text{LOCC}(\rho_0,\rho_1)$ is finite or not has remained open since the early days of quantum information theory.
+We know that $\mathrm{Chernoff}^\text{LOCC}(\rho_0,\rho_1)$ is nonzero, which can be achieved by implementing local tomography, then applying the classical Chernoff bound.
+On the other hand, it is unclear if the definition of the Chernoff exponent for a class $\text{X}\in\{\text{LOCC},\text{SEP},\text{PPT}\}$ is faithful, in the sense that the sequence $\left( - \frac1n \log P_\text{e}^\text{X} (\rho_0^{\otimes n}, \rho_1^{\otimes n}; p ) \right)_n$ diverges if and only if $P_\text{e}^\text{X} (\rho_0^{\otimes n}, \rho_1^{\otimes n}; p ) = 0$ for some finite $n$; cf.~\cite{YZ17}\footnote{In \cite{YZ17}, the authors showed that if two quantum operation cannot be perfectly distinguishable with finite uses, then the associated Chernoff exponent is finite.}.
 Hence, in this work, we study the case of distinguishing an entangled state (possibly on a multipartite system) and its orthogonal complement using restricted classes of POVMs.
-Perhaps surprisingly, we show that the Chernoff bound in this case is indeed faithful; we remark that no simple expression for a general multipartite entangled state is known.
+In particular, we show that the Chernoff bounds in this case is faithful for all the three classes; we remark that no simple expression for a general multipartite entangled state is known.

-Although it has been shown that the inclusion relations \eqref{eq:relation} are all strict \cite{BDF+99}, it is not known whether strict inclusion still holds in the many-copy asymptotics.
-For instance, does any equality hold in \eqref{eq:ordering}?
-This question arises naturally since SEP and PPT operations are often exploited to approximate the LOCC operations.
-Hence, one may wonder how differently the restricted classes of measurements perform.
-Here, we demonstrate that there is a separation between the SEP and PPT operations.
-Namely, we construct a pair of states such that $\xi_\text{C}^\text{PPT} =\infty$, while $\xi_\text{C}^\text{SEP} \leq -\log \mu < \infty$ for some $\mu>0$.
+Although it has been shown that the inclusion relations Eq.~\eqref{eq:relation} are all strict \cite{BDF+99}, it is not known whether strict inclusion still holds in the many-copy asymptotics.
+For instance, does any equality hold in Eq.~\eqref{eq:ordering}?
+This question naturally arises since SEP and PPT operations are often exploited to approximate LOCC operations.
+Hence, one may ask how differently the restricted classes of measurements perform.